-Which factors disqualify an egg donor candidate what you need to know
+Which factors disqualify an egg donor candidate?
+What you need to know

 DON'T KNOW HOW TO CHOOSE YOUR DONOR?